DSIN-INSA-Strasbourg/Hermes/plugins/attributes/crypto_RSA_OAEP/README.md

 ## Description

-This plugin allow to encrypt/decrypt strings with asymetric RSA keys, using PKCS#1 OAEP, an asymmetric cipher based on RSA and the OAEP padding.
+This plugin allow to encrypt/decrypt strings with asymmetric RSA keys, using PKCS#1 OAEP, an asymmetric cipher based on RSA and the OAEP padding.

 ## Configuration